M Idioms

 make book on (something)

-- make or accept bets on something
+- to make or accept bets on something

 The gamblers were planning to make book on the coming election.